Jeklah/vampire/README.md

 # Vampire RPG: The First Immortal

-A 2D vampire RPG built with Rust and Macroquad, inspired by the concept of being the original vampire surviving through different epochs of human history.
+A cross-platform 2D vampire RPG built with Rust and Macroquad, featuring pixel art graphics and atmospheric night environments.
+Runs identically on Windows, macOS, and Linux.
+Inspired by the concept of being the original vampire surviving through different epochs of human history.

 ## Story